-Attorney Dennis Berkowsky can guide you through this complex process.
+Advocate Dennis Berkowsky can guide you through this complex process.
 Below is some general information about the Social Security disability system.
-To discuss your case with an experienced Long Island disability benefits lawyer, call us at 516-432-4416 or e-mail us today.
+To discuss your case with an experienced Long Island disability benefits advocate, call us at 516-432-4416 or e-mail us today.

-Thank you for contacting The Law Offices of Dennis Berkowsky.
+Thank you for contacting The Berkley Law Firm.
 Your message has been sent.

 Call us now

 If you need help filing a claim for Social Security disability benefits, we can prepare your application.
 If you have filed a claim and your application has been rejected, we can appeal the decision.
 To schedule a free consultation with an experienced SSD advocate, contact us today.